open-edge-insights/eii-zmq-broker/README.md

-EIS ZeroMQ Broker
+ZeroMQ Broker
 =================

 ## Overview

-The EIS ZeroMQ Broker provides the ability to proxy data coming over the EIS Message Bus ZeroMQ protocol plugin for publishers and subscribers.
+The ZeroMQ Broker provides the ability to proxy data coming over the EII Message Bus ZeroMQ protocol plugin for publishers and subscribers.
-Traditionally, each EIS Message Bus ZeroMQ publisher has its own IPC socket or TCP (host, port) combination.
+Traditionally, each EII Message Bus ZeroMQ publisher has its own IPC socket or TCP (host, port) combination.
 This broker allows for publishers to connect to the proxy's publisher TCP or IPC socket for sending published messages and subscribers to connect to one central subscriber TCP or IPC socket to receive incoming messages from the broker.

-The EIS ZeroMQ Broker builds off of the functionality provided by the ZeroMQ `zmq_proxy()` API, which uses two separate sockets and hands messages off from one socket to the other.
+The ZeroMQ Broker builds off of the functionality provided by the ZeroMQ `zmq_proxy()` API, which uses two separate sockets and hands messages off from one socket to the other.

-The following diagram shows a high-level flow of how the EIS ZeroMQ Broker functions.
+The following diagram shows a high-level flow of how the ZeroMQ Broker functions.

 ```